|LAB 1||Build a Flow Cytometer|

-The large majority of proteins involved in the regulation of cell signaling, survival, and growth regulation are intracellular.
 This lab covers the technical aspects of intracellular antigen staining for flow cytometry.
-It includes approaches to cell fixation and permeabilization that optimize intracellular labeling while preserving light scatter and phenotypic markers.
-Although more demanding than cell surface staining, mastery of intracellular cytometry enables the study of fundamental regulatory mechanisms of normal and abnormal cell biology, many of which remain under‐explored.
-In the second half of the lab we will illustrate this with (1) the activation of signal transduction pathways that regulate the acute inflammatory response via the NFkB transcription factor, and (2) molecular mechanisms that regulate movement through the cell division cycle.
+We will present and discuss in detail a Toolbox, including a basic approach to fixation and permeabilization to provide access to cytoplasmic and nuclear compartments, variations to allow simultaneous detection of cell surface epitopes, and a technique to "unmask" otherwise difficult to detect cellular of nuclear epitopes.
+In the lab, we will illustrate practical applications, including, (1) the activation of signal transduction pathways that regulate the acute inflammatory response via the NFkB transcription factor, and (2) molecular mechanisms that regulate movement through the cell division cycle.

 |LAB 11||Methods for Apoptosis Detection|

 |Instructors:||Telford, Tamul, and Bradford|

 This laboratory will focus upon different methods for the measurement of apoptosis.
 This is a hands-on laboratory where participants will get to perform several techniques as well as participate in the data analysis and group discussion of all the results.
 Participants will use both pre-fixed samples as well as fresh cells that have been incubated with or without varying concentrations of an apoptotic inducer.
 Approaches will include mitochondrial membrane potential, Annexin V, Caspase 3, FLICA and TUNEL.

 |LAB 12||Imaging Flow Cytometry: Combining morphology and classic flow cytometry|